camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 MapCache is a tool of the MapServer Suite.

-He should be configured to use `Memcached <http://memcached.org/>`_ as hes Cache, that the only cache that able to delete the expired tiles.
+He should be configured to use `Memcached <http://memcached.org/>`_ as used Cache, that the only cache that able to delete the expired tiles.

 With a configured TileCloud-Chain you can add this configuration::

     mapcache:
         mapserver_url: <the url to mapserver, default is ``http://${vars:host}/${vars:instanceid}/mapserv``>
         config_file: <the generated file, default is ``apache/mapcache.xml.in``>
-        resolutions: [<list of resolutions, the first on should be the same as TileCloud one>]
+        resolutions: [<list of resolutions distributed by MapCache, the first on should be the same as TileCloud one>]
         memcache_host: <default is localhost>
         memcache_port: <default is 11211>
         layers: [<list of layers that should be served with MapCache>]